 - (f) Bills recommitted.--Any bill or resolution reported by any standing committee without prior notice having been given as required by these Rules shall be recommitted to the committee reporting the same. - (g) Public meetings or hearings.-- - (1) The following apply: - (i) The Chair of a standing committee may hold hearings open to the public and in doing so shall make a public announcement in writing prior to the date of the hearing of the date, time, location and subject matter of the hearing. - (ii) The Chair of a standing committee shall have the power to designate whether or not a meeting of the committee for the purpose of transacting committee business shall be open to the public or shall be held in executive session and therefore closed to the public, but no matters may be considered in executive session for which an open meeting is required under 65 Pa.C.S.
 Ch.
 7 (relating to open meetings). - (2) All standing committees may have their hearings reported and transcribed if payment for such service is being made from committee funds.
-If payment is expected to be made from a source other than committee funds, approval must be first obtained from the President Pro Tempore. - (h) Quorum of committee.--A committee is actually assembled only when a quorum constituting a majority of the members of that committee is present in person.
+If payment is expected to be made from a source other than committee funds, approval must be first obtained from the President Pro Tempore. - (3) The meetings of the Senate standing and special committees may be livestreamed as determined by the committee chair, if held in a hearing room equipped for that purpose, and posted on the official Senate Internet website.
+The official Senate livestream and recordings of the livestream, video or audio, may be broadcasted and posted on the respective Senate caucus websites and social media platforms.
+The restrictions on video and audio feeds under Rule 23 apply to livestreamed and video recordings of standing and special committee meetings. - (h) Quorum of committee.--A committee is actually assembled only when a quorum constituting a majority of the members of that committee is present in person.
 A majority of the quorum of the whole committee shall be required to report any bill, resolution or other matter to the Floor for action by the whole Senate. - (i) Quorum of subcommittee.--A subcommittee is actually assembled only when a quorum constituting a majority of the members of that subcommittee is present in person.
-A majority of the quorum of the whole subcommittee shall be required to report any bill, resolution or other matter to the committee. - (j) Discharging committees.-- - (1) No standing committee shall be discharged from consideration of any bill, resolution or other matter within 10 legislative days of its reference to committee without the unanimous consent of the Senate or after such 10-day period except by majority vote of all members elected to the Senate. - (2) Such discharge shall be by resolution which shall lie over one day for consideration upon introduction and which may be considered under the Order of Business of Resolutions on the Calendar.
+A majority of the quorum of the whole subcommittee shall be required to report any bill, resolution or other matter to the committee. - (j) Discharging committees.-- - (1) No standing committee shall be discharged from consideration of any bill, resolution or other matter within 10 legislative days of its reference to committee without the unanimous consent of the Senate or after such 10-day period except by majority vote of all members elected to the Senate.